Are personal trainer roles intriguing to you?

 Master Personal Trainers (MPTs) may generate anywhere between $21.00 and $36.00 per session.

-In commercial gyms, you may be paid hourly to provide general service to members on the gym floor.
+In commercial gyms, you could be paid hourly to provide general service to members on the gym floor.

-This can help you meet new people and acquire clients
+This can help you meet new people and acquire clients.b

-Per session, you may earn between $8.50 and $15.00, depending on your education, certifications, and experience.
+Per session, employees may earn between $8.50 and $15.00, depending on your education, certifications, and experience.

 For instance, a trainer who is a group fitness instructor may often have a higher salary.

-Whether you work full-time or part-time is another factor that influences your total salary.
+Whether you work full-time or part-time is another factor that influences your total salary, similar to other jobs.

-Keep in mind that this rate is just a percentage of the actual value of the individual training session.
+Keep in mind that this rate comes to just a percentage of the actual value of the individual training session.

-There may also be sales bonuses at most commercial gyms, meaning you can be rewarded for completing “x” amount of sessions in a given period of time.
+Sales bonuses also add to your earnings at most commercial gyms, meaning you can be rewarded for completing “x” amount of sessions in a given period of time.

-However, Equinox is one of the highest-paying commercial gyms for experienced personal trainers.
+However, Equinox is one of the highest-paying commercial gyms for experienced personal trainers compared to the other options.

 On-the-floor hours make between $26.00 and $31.00 per session.